 Two words: Walking.
 Cycle.
 If there's one thing I would go back and work on is the walking cycle.
 This is probably where the Duik Bassel plugin would've helped if I had the time to properly learn (so, apparently you can't learn complex software within a few minutes.
 Who would've thought! :')

 Of course there are countless other things that I would have liked to fix.
 One thing is the temporal editing of the animation itself.
-Although I did export the barebones animation unto procreate to work on final edits, I still feel like there were a lot of things that were too slow or too fast.
+Although I did export the barebones animation unto premiere pro to work on final edits, I still feel like there were a lot of things that were too slow or too fast.
 Another thing, I feel the animation would benefit from more "shots" for instance, when he opens his eyes after the dream/ imagination sequence it would've been better if there were a few more static shots.
-We jumped straight into painting which felt too rushed.
+We jumped straight into the painting which felt too rushed.

 Who knows?
 I could go back and clean up this animation.
 Maybe extend it a little.
-I was toying around with the idea of creating mini animations that center around famous paintings ( I'm thinking Mona Lisa, Woman in Gold, Girl with a Pearl Earring, The Persistence of Memory and American Gothic).
+I was toying around with the idea of creating mini animations that center around famous paintings ( I'm thinking Mona Lisa, Woman in Gold, Girl with a Pearl Earring, The Persistence of Memory, and American Gothic).
 I really enjoyed creating a fabricated story that centers around a very concrete thing.
 Or maybe the chapter in paintings ends here.
 But what I do know is that I definitely want to continue animating and furthering the skills I picked up in class and taking it to the next level.

 I hope you enjoyed the animation as much as I've enjoyed making it :)